 The relevant market is composed of the product market and the geographic market.
 The product market is composed of the products that directly compete and the substitute products that are considered by consumers as close-competing products.
 The geographic market is the smallest geographic area in which the parties involved, if acting as a single unit, may influence in a profitable manner the price, quality, variety, service, publicity, innovation and other conditions of competition of the market.
-The geographic market can be local, regional or national, and shall include national and imported products.
+The geographic market can be local, regional or national and shall include national and imported products.

-- If none of the above-mentioned subjective and objective thresholds are met, the business integration does not need to be reported to SIC.
+- If none of the above-mentioned subjective and objective thresholds are met, the business integration does not need to be reported to the SIC.

-- However, if the business combination meets any of the above subjective and objective thresholds, and the combined market share of the companies involved is less than 20 per cent of the relevant market, the transaction shall be deemed authorised by simply giving prior notice to SIC regarding the transaction.
-In this case, the information to be furnished to SIC is basically the parties involved, the legal form of the transaction (merger, acquisition of control, acquisition of shares or assets, etc.), the relevant market (product market and geographic market), the share participation in the relevant market and the methodology to calculate them.
+- If the business combination meets any of the above subjective and objective thresholds, and the combined market share of the companies involved is less than 20 per cent of the relevant market, the transaction shall be deemed authorised by simply giving prior notice to the SIC regarding the transaction.
+In this case, the information to be furnished to the SIC is basically the parties involved, the legal form of the transaction (merger, acquisition of control, acquisition of shares or assets, etc.), the relevant market (product market and geographic market), the share participation in the relevant market and the methodology to calculate them.

-- If the business combination meets any of the above subjective and objective thresholds, and the combined market share of the companies involved equals or exceeds 20 per cent of the relevant market, prior authorisation must be requested from SIC, subject to the following rules:
+- If the business combination meets any of the above subjective and objective thresholds, and the combined market share of the companies involved equals or exceeds 20 per cent of the relevant market, prior authorisation must be requested from the SIC, subject to the following rules:

-- review of the pre-evaluation filing: SIC has 30 business days to determine whether the business combination is approved, without further information requirements, or whether a full review must be carried out; and
+- review of the pre-evaluation filing: the SIC has 30 business days to determine whether the business combination is approved, without further information requirements, or whether a full review must be carried out; and

-In a merger review, SIC may raise objections; raise no objections but impose certain conditions on the merger (either structural or behavioural); or raise no objections and no conditions.
+In a merger review, the SIC may raise objections; raise no objections but impose certain conditions on the merger (either structural or behavioural); or raise no objections and no conditions.

 i Significant cases

 In 2013, the government began an auction process for its 57.5 per cent share in Isagen, an energy generation and retail public utilities company that also participates in the commercialisation of natural gas in the Colombian market.
 Grupo Argos, a potential bidder, participates in the same markets as Isagen.
 Empresa de Energía de Bogotá (EEB), another potential bidder, participates indirectly in the same market through its shareholding in Emgesa and Codensa.
 The energy market is regulated by the Energy and Gas Regulation Commission (CREG), which has established certain restrictions, including a maximum market share of 25 per cent for energy generating and retailing companies, and a maximum power output of 3,402MW for 2012.
 A merger review process filing was made by both Grupo Argos and EEB.
-SIC conditionally approved both acquisitions based on the following:
+The SIC conditionally approved both acquisitions based on the following:

 ii Trends, developments and strategies